lewis-neiland/laravel-cacheable-model/README.md

 # Easy Cacheable Models for Laravel (for ```file``` driver)

-This is a simple solution to cache then manage Eloquent models and their relationships,, using the default ```file``` driver.
+This is a simple solution to streamline using the Cache facade with Eloquent models and their relationships; In particular with using the default ```file``` driver.
 Initially created for an earlier project, so that we could easily implement caching in our preestablished systems.